CentaurusInfra/arktos/docs/setup-guide/multi-node-dev-scale-up-cluster.md

    Note: CNI plugin of Calico is not supported because the resource 'EndpointSlices' is not supported by Arktos so far.

-1.3) In the lab machine to be added as a worker node, ensure following worker secret files copied from the master node:
+1.3) On worker node: ensure following worker secret files copied from the master node

    If the worker node is a GCP instance
 ```bash
    gcloud beta compute ssh --zone "us-west2-a" "<worker node machine name>"  --project "<gce project name>"